What is Rocky Mountain spotted fever?

 How is Rocky Mountain spotted fever treated?

-What are the complications of Rocky Mountain spotted fever?
+What are possible complications of Rocky Mountain spotted

 Can Rocky Mountain spotted fever be prevented?